 Criteria for determining a successful application:

 - Student’s service to the school, department, center, or research grant.

 - Stature of meeting at which presentation will occur.

 - Once students receive their award notification letter from the Arnold School of Public Health, they should complete the Travel Authorization (TA) form with the assistance of their department, center, or research grant Business Manager.
 The total TA amount should include a separate line for the award from the Arnold School of Public Health plus all matching funds provided by the student’s department or supervisor.
 The Business Manager can obtain the Arnold School of Public Health account information by contacting Katie Annan at email@example.com.

-- When the TA is completed and signed, the department, center, or research grant will send it to Ms. Sandy Besley, budget director, in the Arnold School of Public Health's Office of the Dean for her to sign and forward to the Travel Office.
+- When the TA is completed and approved by the department, center, or research grant it will be routed to Ms. Sandy Besley in the Arnold School of Public Health's Office of the Dean for her approval and routed to to the Travel Office.

-- Within 30 days following completion of travel, students must submit a Travel Reimbursement Voucher (TRV) request and include all required documentation to the department, center, or research grant Business Manager for submission to USC’s Travel Office.
+- Within 7 days following completion of travel, students must submit all information for a Travel Reimbursement Voucher (TRV) request and include all required documentation to the department, center, or research grant Business Manager for submission to USC’s Travel Office.